DataDog/documentation/content/en/tracing/guide/ignoring_apm_resources.md

 You can specify span tags to require or reject by using environment variables:

 `DD_APM_FILTER_TAGS_REQUIRE`
 : Collects only traces that have root spans with an exact match for the specified span tags and values.
 If it does not match this rule, the trace is dropped.
-For example `DD_APM_FILTER_TAGS_REJECT=key:value`.
+For example, `DD_APM_FILTER_TAGS_REJECT=key:value`.

 `DD_APM_FILTER_TAGS_REJECT`
 : Rejects traces that have root spans with and exact match for the specified span tags and values.
 If it matches this rule, the trace is dropped.
-For example `DD_APM_FILTER_TAGS_REJECT=key:value`.
+For example, `DD_APM_FILTER_TAGS_REJECT=key:value`.

 Or you can set them in the Agent configuration file: